Webpixelia/coupons-after-order/readme.txt

 7. Example of email sent

 == Changelog ==
+= 1.3.1 =
+* Added send mail test
+* Added a link in the email coupons to redirect to the website and apply the coupon directly
+* Improved email design

 = 1.3.0 =
 * Added administration by tabs
 * Added Misc tab and Version tab